mankotia412vishal/Multiple-format-Video-Stegnography/README.md

 1. Make sure that if you want to run the project in GUI mode then you have to place the files in encode and decode folder files in the root directories

 <pre>
-This project we have developed in the Parkalp 2023 hackothon
+This project we have developed in the Parkalp 2023 hackathon.

 </pre>